To see the Mask's exclusive HD video of the 2019 Joy of Life parade, click HERE.

 Each Joy of Life float is sponsored by a donor for $5,000.
 One float holds about 20 riders, and the sponsors are expected to host a St. Jude patient and their parents.
 Riders are masked.

-To see the Mask's exclusive HD video of the very first Joy of Life parade, with the Order of Venus, click HERE.
+To see the Mask's exclusive photo album of the 2020 Joy of Life parade, place your cursor on the image below and click on the arrows.